SkyWalking JVM Observability Best Practices¶

 -

-Direct Memory Direct memory is not part of the runtime data area or defined by the Java virtual machine specification.
-It is limited by the total physical memory rather than the Java heap size.
+Direct memory is not part of the runtime data area of the virtual machine nor is it a memory region defined in the Java Virtual Machine Specification.
+It is not restricted by the size of the Java heap but is limited by the total physical memory size of the host machine.
 Direct memory can be specified using -XX:MaxDirectMemorySize.
-Allocating direct memory consumes more performance compared to heap memory, but direct memory I/O read/write performance is better.
-Exhausting direct memory throws an OutOfMemoryError exception.
+Allocating direct memory consumes higher performance, but IO read/write operations on direct memory perform better than regular heap memory.
+Exhausting the direct memory throws an OutOfMemoryError exception.

 Threads¶